 - PBS Kids (Free)

 If you use these educational apps in moderation as a teaching tool for your children, it can greatly enhance their learning experience.
 Teaching your child at home doesn’t have to be overwhelming and you don’t have to wait until they are in kindergarten to teach them how to read.
-Please check out my free reading program series to get an easy to follow step-by-step guide to teach your child how to read at a young age.
+Please check out my free reading resources to help you teach your child how to read.